-Prerequisite(s): CSC 270, CSC 285 and either MTH 160 or MTH 161 from an applied perspective.
+Prerequisite(s): CSC 270, CSC 285 and either MTH 160 or MTH 161

+This course covers the design, installation and administration of computer networks at the operating system level from an applied perspective.
 The course includes a highly integrated hands-on component in which a fully functional single client and peer-to-peer client network is realized within a physical and virtualized platform.